malakabdelbaki/Porsche-ecommerce-website/README.md

 6. **Testing the API**:
    - Use tools like Postman or cURL to test the public and private API endpoints.
    - Ensure all endpoints work as expected and data is correctly stored and retrieved from MongoDB.

-### API Documentation

-For detailed information on each API endpoint, refer to the [API Documentation](./docs/api.md).